omid-moradi/llm_engineering-Udemy/README.md

 - All solutions adapted for LLaMA 3.2-1B using Hugging Face

 ### Want to Explore?
 Feel free to modify, extend, or run these notebooks.
 The best learning happens through experimentation.
-You’re welcome to submit pull requests if you’ve built alternative solutions using LLaMA 3.2.
+You're welcome to submit pull requests if you've built alternative solutions using LLaMA 3.2.

 ---